 Beacon seeks donations of furniture in good condition to distribute to families in need, based on inventory in stock.

-NOTE: Beds are twin or full size.
+NOTE: Beds are generally twin or full size.
 We rarely have any queen size beds.

 For the time being, furniture recipients will need to come to the warehouse to pick up their items.